jmohler1970/CFforVueJS_1st10min/README.md

 ## Get ColdFusion

-There are two good ways to get ColdFusion
+There are two good ways to get Adobe ColdFusion

-- Go to https://www.adobe.com/coldfusion It will then do a redirect to ColdFusion.
+- Go to https://www.adobe.com/coldfusion .
+You will be a redirected to ColdFusion.
 After you fill out their survey form, you can download the free trial.
 For the first 30 days, it will become the Developer Edition automatically.
 Unless you are doing some highly advanced developement, the Developer Edition will work fine.
 And its free

 - Another way to get ColdFusion, Ortus Solutions, and download and install CommandBox. https://www.ortussolutions.com/products/commandbox .
 As a VueJS developer, you may find CommandBox to be more similar npm development.
 It is also free for developement work.